 Over the long term, exposure to UV rays increases your risk of developing cataracts and age-related macular degeneration (AMD), the most common cause of vision loss among Canadians over 50.
 More immediately, you can even sunburn your corneas.

 Your kids are at risk, as well.
 Children’s eyes are more susceptible than adults’ to sun damage, says Dr. Gordon, and they tend to be outside more often.
 For that reason, putting sunglasses on little kids is more than just a cute photo op; it’s long-term protection for their sight.
 Getting your children to keep them on can be a challenge, however.
-“Sunglasses with stretchy, adjustable straps are more likely to stay put,” says Karen Robock in Today’s Parent.
+Look for sunnies with stretchy, adjustable straps.
 The frames should be bendable and the lenses, unbreakable polycarbonate (not glass), advises the CNIB.

-How do you know if your sunglasses are up to the task?
 Look for a tag or sticker that says “100% UV protection” or “UV 400” (which means protection from all types of UV rays), says Robock.
 Grey, brown, amber or green lenses provide the best protection, according to the CNIB.
 Lenses should be dark enough to reduce glare without being so dark they distort colours or make it difficult to see traffic signals.
 Large lenses that shield your eyes from all angles are best — so your outsized Jackie O shades can be smart as well as fashionable!
 And large lenses will also better protect the thin, sensitive skin around your eyes, as well as your eyes themselves.

 Mirrored lenses may look cool, but the CNIB warns that a mirror coating on its own doesn’t protect you from harm — you need UV protection, too.
 And while polarized lenses are good for reducing glare, they may not necessarily block UV rays.
 So, mirrored or polarized — look for the UV tag to be sure.
 Prescription glasses that darken in bright light are UV-protective, but be aware that it takes a while for them to change colour.